Professor Stephen Hinchliffe

 Professor in Human Geography

-Current ESRC-funded work focuses on the geographies of contagion and disease, investigating scientific, agricultural and institutional approaches to securing life in the face of emerging infections, neglected endemics and food borne disease.
-The work uses multi-species ethnographies and spatial theory to explore the insecurities generated by conventional approaches to biosecurity.
-See www.biosecurity-borderlands.org.
+Recent ESRC-funded work focuses on the geographies of contagion and disease, investigating scientific, agricultural and institutional approaches to securing life in the face of emerging infections, neglected endemics and food borne disease.

 Two recently funded projects include an ESRC Transforming Social Science project entitled "Contagion" and an ESRC award with colleagues in ESI and politics entitled "Doing Bovine TB differenty".
 The latter uses Q Method to unravel the key arguments in the current TB and badgers issue.

-Steve is also contributing to DEFRA funded project entitled “An exploration of factors that influence the expansion of the area affected by endemic bTB” with colleagues at the Animal Health Veterinary Laboratories Agency and Cardiff University.
-He is also Co-I on a new DEFRA project lookings at Anti-biotics and Anti-microbial resistance in the livestock sector.
+Steve has also contributied to DEFRA funded projects including “An exploration of factors that influence the expansion of the area affected by endemic bTB” with colleagues at the Animal and Plant Health Agency and Cardiff University, and was CoI on DEFRA's systematic review of anti-microbial uses in the livestock sector.